TMWRose/Group-1---Food-Deserts-How-They-Affect-Community-Health/old_workbooks/DRAFT_Readme.md

 The root of the project was an interesting phenomenon that has been studied more and more in the past decade that researchers call 'Food Desserts'.

 These are defined by the communities access to nutritious food.
 A place is categorized as a food dessert depending on a number of factors including the amount and type of stores that sell food in the area.
-There is still much discussion and debate over what exactly should be called a “ffood dessert”
+There is still much discussion and debate over what exactly should be called a “food dessert”

 In an effort to define the term better the University of Michigan conducted a study in ten counties in Michigan that had areas within them that they believed to be food dessert.
 They broke down the counties into even smaller geographic areas, all the way down to individual neighborhoods, classified some as food desserts and collected extremely detailed information on the health metrics of the population.
 One thing was abundantly clear.
 Residents of these “food dessert” we in worse health than resident outside of the areas.

 Initially we hoped to build a model off of this data that we could extrapolate to a larger, even nationwide dataset.
 After discussions with instructors we determined that It would be difficult to get meaningful insights that could be applied to a dataset as broad as the entire nation.